kyberdrb/Linux_tutorials/ARCH_installed_packages_user.md

             [mkv] EOF reached
             [cplayer] EOF code: 5

-* minitube - my favorite player for playing videos in 1440p/2K/4K with lower GPU power consumption than hardware accelerated MPV `mpv --hwdec=auto` and with hardware acceleration just like VNC.
+* minitube - my favorite player for playing videos in 1440p/2K/4K with lower GPU power consumption than hardware accelerated MPV `mpv --hwdec=auto`, but only at those higher video resolutions, i. e.
+1440p+, and with hardware acceleration just like VNC.
     - it combines the advantages of MPV and VNC for smooth Youtube playback: seeking function from MPV and hardware acceleration from VNC

 * chromium / (https://aur.archlinux.org/packages/ungoogled-chromium/)[ungoogled-chromium]: see (https://github.com/Eloston/ungoogled-chromium#enhancing-features)[ungoogled-chromium GitHub]